activeviam/mac/documentation/setting_up/importing.md

 MAC is monitoring the statistics directory for any changes.
 If you add a new directory or new files in the directory, they will be automatically loaded.

-This allows to load reports in several operations, dynamically add a new report without restarting the application or update already imported reports.
+This allows loading reports in several operations, dynamically add a new report without restarting the application or update already imported reports.